kevin-lem0n/kevin-lem0n/README.md

 # 💫 About Me:
 Software Developer mainly involved in enterprise web development.
+Developed company pages in Angular and React.

 # 💻 Tech Bites: